List of Morecambe F.C. seasons: History

-It took ten years of continual improvement both on and off the field to reach the club's ambition of promotion to the Football Conference after many further improvements, not only to the ground but also regarding the club's structure, giving the club the opportunity to confidently look forward as one of the more progressive Conference clubs.
+It took ten years of improvement both on and off the field to reach the club's ambition of promotion to the Football Conference after many further improvements, not only to the ground but also regarding the club's structure, giving the club the opportunity to look forward as one of the more progressive Conference clubs.

 Since elevation to the Conference in season 1995–96, the Shrimps achieved status as one of the leading teams in the league.
 In fact, only Woking had a longer unbroken membership of the league at this time.
 Runners-up spot was claimed on one occasion and the play-offs places were narrowly missed twice.
 Also during this time, the club also equalled its best appearance in the FA Cup in both 2000–01 and 2002–03.
 On both occasions the club faced Ipswich Town, losing 3–0 and 4–0 respectively.
 Morecambe also defeated a few league clubs in the FA Cup, including Cambridge United in 2000–01 and Chesterfield in 2002–03.

 Morecambe were promoted to the Football League for the first time in their history after winning the Conference Playoff Final, beating Exeter City 2–1 at Wembley on 20 May 2007, in front of over 40,000 fans which followed their semi-final victory over York City.

 On 17 July 2007, Morecambe announced plans to move to a new stadium in time for the start of the 2009–10 season.
 Work did not commence on the proposed site until spring 2009 with an anticipated completion date of summer 2010.

 Morecambe played their first game in the Football League against Barnet at Christie Park in August 2007, in which they played out a 0–0 draw to secure their first ever Football League point.

 2009–10 was Morecambe's last season at Christie Park.
 They finished the season in fourth place, qualifying for the playoffs, where they lost 7–2 on aggregate to Dagenham & Redbridge.
 On 10 August 2010, Morecambe played their first match at the Globe Arena against Championship side Coventry City in the League Cup first round.
 Morecambe secured a 2–0 win, with Andy Fleming scoring the first two goals at the stadium.
 This earned Morecambe a Lancashire Derby in the second round against another Championship side, Burnley, where they lost 3–1.